|

 that you eventually feel offended by its lecturing.
 It's like a movie for people

-Ermey contribute with engaging, somewhat underdeveloped performances.
+Ermey contribute engaging, somewhat underdeveloped performances.

 Copyright © 23.10.1996